arnoldeeii-wq/vertex-supply-analysis/README.md

 # Supply Chain Performance Analysis

 ## Project Overview
 ### Vertex Supply Chain Ltd. imports and distributes consumer goods to warehouses across the country.
-The task is to generate business imsights by quering the data that had been beforehand cleaned by the data engineering team.
+The task is to generate business insights by querying the data that had been cleaned beforehand by the data engineering team.

 ## Objectives
 Management wants to understand: